 Each week you will engage in discussion and applied activities to further your understanding of the course material.
 It is important to be present for these activities as they cannot be similarly replicated outside of class.
-Participation in discussions will be graded using the following rubric:
+Participation in any structured discussions and activities will be graded using the following rubric: